zodouglass/RecastAS3/README.md

 Compiling the swc
 ==================
 - open cygwin from Crossbridge
+- make sure the 64bit Java version is at the front of your PATH ev.
+If you have a 32-bit java under windows/system32 that is before your JAVA_HOME ev, than the 32 bit will take priority.
 - change directory to your RecastAS3\recast_alchemy directory run once: set FLASCC=/cygdrive/c/sdk/Crossbridge_1.0.1/sdk/